As you wander through Chora in the morning, you are bound to notice a traditional stone house located on one of the narrow streets by the fortress.

-As of 1998 the house that serves both as home and bakery has the status of protected historical monument.
+As of 1998, the house that serves both as a home and a bakery is a protected historical monument.

 Bread and other pastries

-Obviously, they can't make too many breads, so if you don't stop by the bakery in the morning, you may return empty-handed.
+They can't make too much bread, so if you don't stop by the bakery in the morning, you may return empty-handed.

-In Greek rusks are called paximadi.
-There is also a special recipe, eptazimo, which comes from Asia Minor and in Samothrace is named gourgi.
+There's a special recipe, eptazimo, which comes from Asia Minor and in Samothraki is called gourgi.
 These are rusks made with a chickpea starter yeast.
-It takes a lot of time to prepare them, up to 33 hours, thus in the past they were eaten on holidays or they were offered as gifts for engagements or births.
+It takes a lot of time to prepare them, up to 33 hours, thus in the past, they were mostly eaten on holidays or were offered as gifts for engagements or births.

 Where to find the traditional bakery

-The Antoniou bakery is located near the citadel, on the narrow street that takes you to the town center (at the first crossroad keep walking on the street going down), before the To Gid' shop.
+The Antoniou bakery is located near the fortress, just before the To Gid' shop, on the narrow street that takes you to the town center (at the first crossroad keep walking on the street going down).